-Classes each have a 'Reading Curriculum Folder' which contains their Reading Comprehension framework and other useful resources to effectively teach reading comprehension, as referenced in this section of our guidelines.
+Classes each have a 'Reading Curriculum Folder' (hard copy) which contains their Reading Comprehension framework and other useful resources to effectively teach reading comprehension, as referenced in this section of our guidelines.

-This section identifies the progress within the 8 different strands of language/reading comprehension, pulling together the year by year objectives, to help make the next step more obvious.
+Teachers are supported in planning for progression and modelling these reading skills through our 'Progression of Reading Skills' document which is saved on common and is in their Reading Curriculum Folder for reference too.
+This document identifies the progress within the 8 different strands of language/reading comprehension (as listed below), pulling together the year by year objectives, to help make the next step more obvious.